 “An ounce of prevention is worth a pound of cure” That saying holds true for horses.
 As part of our routine care we provide vaccinations, deworming, Coggins testing, and dental care.
 We can discuss any issues you may have with your horse, including nutritional needs, geriatric care and management.
-We also offer a package of preventative care procedures that are basic to every horse.
-See our Wellness Program care for details.
+We also offer our CORE Wellness or PERFORMANCE Wellness packages with preventative care procedures that are geared to every horse.
+See our Wellness Programs page for details.

 We offer care for your horse in case of any emergency such as colic, sickness, lameness or injury.
 We are available 24 hours a day for emergencies.
 We are equipped to provide many diagnostic and treatment procedures in the field.
 For more serious situations, we can discuss and arrange referral to clinics where more intensive procedures can be performed.